Some quick guides

 You don’t have to tell your employer about your dyslexia, either on your job application or when you begin work.

 Often though, this can hold you back.
 Your employer is required to support you by putting reasonable adjustments in place, and can apply for funding to help you adjust.

 Mentioning dyslexia in your application, or at interview, is also a good way to show your positive attitude.
 Back it up by talking about your strengths, showing how you’ve handled it in the past, and your potential employer will get a good impression of your ability.

 Under the Equalities Act it is unlawful for an employer to treat you less favourably because of your dyslexia.

 If you feel you have been discriminated against, you can take action.
 It’s best to try and resolve any dispute within your organisation first, but if that doesn’t work you can take your case to an Employment Tribunal.

-Dyslexia Scotland recognises that many adults with dyslexia are increasingly in need of support with employment issues and don’t know where to turn to for guidance.
+Dyslexia Scotland recognises that many adults with dyslexia are increasingly in need of support with managing their career path.

 Our Employment Service aims to help adults with dyslexia to fulfil their career potential, feel more optimistic for their future and feel more confident about their job prospects.

 We can help you to identify the services in your community which are able to help you.

 We can also help with one to one support from our Employment Adviser or Volunteer Career Mentors on: